a8356555/-/README.md

         [-t target metric used for evaluating the best model]

 ## <a name="ta1">Target
-1. Be Familiar with Pytorch Lightning.
+1. Get familiar with Pytorch Lightning.

 2. Deploy on flask + gcp using the api provided by the organizer.
 (App on flask should respond in 1 second)